Frequently Asked Questions (FAQs)

 What first responders are eligible?

-You may be eligible for assessment if the first responder was a police officer, firefighter or paramedic.
+You may be eligible for assessment if the first responder was a police officer, firefighter, paramedic, correctional officer, parole officer or probation officer.

 Does the program apply to first responders that were employed part-time?